Boxing Gyms in San Francisco (Top 7 in 2023)

 The Park Gym focuses on boxing classes and fitness classes (kettlebells, metabolic conditioning, and weight training) and coach Dave is praised as helpful, motivating and knowledgeable.
 The gym itself also looks great: it is clean, light, and open.

-Love how this place is open from early morning to late evening 7 days a week – that is commitment to the cause.
+I love how this place is open from early morning to late evening 7 days a week – that is commitment to the cause.
 And probably helps explain why, at $275 / month, it’s more expensive than some of the other options in the city.
-Bear in mind, as with most boxing gyms, the monthly membership includes unlimited classes and access to the gym’s other equipment like weights and cardio machines.

 Read a few complaints about less than perfect customer service when people arrived late for a class so make sure you’re on time.
 After all, boxing is all about discipline.